 Institutions of higher education in South Africa and elsewhere have fallen under the sway of neoliberal economic imperatives and many of those within them have come to perceive themselves, their colleagues, their students, their own institutions and other universities in terms of calculable, quantifiable criteria.
-A ‘fetishism of numbers’ (Gudeman, 1988, p.1) has taken hold (Wood, 2018, pp.134-5).
+A ‘fetishism of numbers’ (Gudeman, 1998, p.1) has taken hold (Wood, 2018, pp.134–5).
 Numbers have acquired almost sacred qualities, the act of counting has become ritualistic, and the significance attached to that which cannot easily be quantified and enumerated has declined.
-Numbers - sometimes augmented by, or substituted with, the alphabetical - have become a talisman.
-When Masakazu Tanaka (2011, p.132) describes how individuals and organisations have “become bound by and obsessed with numbers … production quotas, numerical targets and other quantifiable values”, he could be making specific reference to market-oriented universities.
+Numbers – sometimes augmented by, or substituted with, the alphabetical – have become a talisman.
+When Masakazu Tanaka (2011, p.132) describes how individuals and organizations have ‘become bound by and obsessed with numbers … production quotas, numerical targets and other quantifiable values’, he could be making specific reference to market-oriented universities.
 Indeed, numbers have come to constitute one of the foremost features of the academic environment, shaping many features of university procedure.
 Metrical symbols of status and achievement are coveted and extolled.

 When the present-day cult of the numerical is viewed as a fetishistic practice, many of the reasons why disproportionate value has been attached to numbers become apparent, as does the illogical nature of such reasoning.
 The fetishism of numbers is based on a body of myth masquerading as objective, logical fact.
 The fallacies underpinning this myth-making and the neoliberal economic approaches informing them are explored.
 Although numbers have been foregrounded on account of their ostensibly objective, logical, impartial and reliable qualities, it will become evident that the fetishism of numbers is neither rational nor practical, and neither does it ensure fairness and accuracy.
-Instead, it stems from and fosters delusion, deception, irrationality and inequity - and also vanity and greed.
+Instead, it stems from and fosters delusion, deception, irrationality and inequity – and also vanity and greed.
 The inordinate significance vested in the numerical in institutions of higher education will be analysed partly in terms of early ethnographic concepts of fetishism, shaped as these were by colonial perspectives.
 In various respects, such notions of fetishism are more applicable to present-day institutions of higher education than they ever were to the West African peoples to whom they were originally (and erroneously) applied.

 In market-oriented institutions of higher education, the foregrounding of the quantifiable, and the rituals of counting accompanying it, are viewed as part of a process of innovation, since they are supposed to improve efficiency and productivity, while also enhancing transparency and accountability, all of which are believed to increase profitability.
-Innovation is said to be crucial for the development and success of an organisation.
+Innovation is said to be crucial for the development and success of an organization.
 However, it will become evident that the pre-eminence of the numerical in contemporary universities is liable to constrain and undermine them in many respects.

-The current preoccupation with metrics is indicative of the extent to which the neoliberal ethos, which prioritises the measurable and quantifiable at the cost of much else, has permeated higher education.
-In the UK, for instance, neoliberal economic approaches promoting the marketisation of the public sector have been shaping the nature and direction of higher education since the early 1980s.
+The current preoccupation with metrics is indicative of the extent to which the neoliberal ethos, which prioritizes the measurable and quantifiable at the cost of much else, has permeated higher education.
+In the UK, for instance, neoliberal economic approaches promoting the marketization of the public sector have been shaping the nature and direction of higher education since the early 1980s.
 Comparable changes have been taking place in South African universities since the 1990s (see Bertelsen, 1998, p.130; Olssen and Peters, 2005, p.314; Collini, 2012, p.22).
-Accordingly, academic activities have been rendered down to the quantifiable; and the pressure upon university employees to provide measurable evidence of performance is emblematic of the extent to which they and their institutions have been subordinated to the codes of the marketplace with everything weighed, measured and valued accordingly (see, for instance, Stewart, 2007, p.141; Ozga, 2011, p.145; Wood, 2018, p.109, p.115).
+Accordingly, academic activities have been rendered down to the quantifiable; and the pressure upon university employees to provide measurable evidence of performance is emblematic of the extent to which they and their institutions have been subordinated to the codes of the marketplace, with everything weighed, measured and valued accordingly (see, for instance, Stewart, 2007, p.141; Ozga, 2011, p.145; Wood, 2018, pp.109, 115).